logo

 Responsibility

-A multidisciplinary and multiprofessional working group was set up.
+A multidisciplinary and multi-professional working group has been formed.

-The president co-ordinated the group’s work; the project leader identified and selected elements of the rationale and co-ordinated its drafting.
-The drafting of the scientific rationale was based on a critical analysis and a summary of the literature (participation of all work group members).
+The chairperson coordinated the group's work and identified, selected, and coordinated the drafting of the rationale.
+The drafting of the scientific rationale was based on a critical analysis and synthesis of the literature (all working group members).

 • Was this article helpful to you?